scottyschup/ruby-curriculum/language-basics/data-structures/array.md

   ]
 ```

-Write a method, `transpose`, which will convert between
+Write a method, `my_transpose`, which will convert between the
-the row-oriented and column-oriented representations.
+row-oriented and column-oriented representations.

 ### Stock Picker